From Soldier to Storyteller

 About the Book

-This book explores what motivated these veterans to write for children, what they wrote, and how their writing was influenced by the wars they lived through.
+The essays in this book explore what motivated these veterans to write for children, what they wrote, and how their writing was influenced by the wars they lived through.
 It examines how their combat experience can be traced in their writing, however subtly, whether it was stories about a bear and his piglet companion, a World War I flying ace, or a flying car.
 Their reactions to war, as reflected in their writing, yield important lessons about the complicated legacy of the 20th century’s two great conflicts and their long-lasting impact—through children—on society at large.

 About the Author(s)